AlexCarusoFan4/WinyamaDroneYard/README.md

-# WinyamaDroneYard - OpenDroneMap Serverless Automation
+# serverless-opendronemap - OpenDroneMap Serverless Automation

-DroneYard makes running OpenDroneMap automatically as simple as uploading your images and downloading the results.
-DroneYard is a set of automated tooling built on top of AWS Batch that monitors an S3 bucket for changes, and when it detects the presence of a trigger file, it will launch a batch job to process your images.
+serverless-opendronemap makes running OpenDroneMap (https://github.com/OpenDroneMap/ODM) as simple as uploading your images and downloading the results. serverless-opendronemap is a set of automated tooling built on top of AWS Batch that monitors an S3 bucket for changes, and when it detects the presence of a trigger file, it will launch a batch job to process your images.

-DroneYard borrows inspiration and some code from https://github.com/hobuinc/codm, but makes different choices about dependencies.
+serverless-opendronemap borrows inspiration and some code from https://github.com/hobuinc/codm, but makes different choices about dependencies.
 In particular, everything is handled by the CDK so it can be built and deployed with one single command.